nus-cs2103/old-website/contents/coding-standards-css.md

    ```
 >This eases reading as well as helps in revision control as conflicts reduce.

-Group related/hierarchical style specifications (eg :hover, child specifier, etc) and provide an additional indent to the more          specific selector --refer to [here](http://isobar-idev.github.io/code-standards/#_css_formatting) for examples
+Group related/hierarchical style specifications (eg :hover, child specifier, etc) and provide an additional indent to the more          specific selector --refer to [here](http://isobar-idev.github.io/code-standards/#_css_formatting) for examples.

 >  This gives a nice hierarchical structure to the file and helps to visually group css rules by indentation.